taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

 .. sourcecode:: spock

     LAB-01-D01 [1]: edmac hello_world salute
-    Openning salute.hello_world...
+    Opening salute.hello_world...
     Editing...

-This will bring your favourite editor to life with a macro function template code for the macro *hello_world*.
+This will bring your favorite editor to life with a macro function template code for the macro *hello_world*.

     .. image:: ../../_static/macro_edit.png